smitmartijn/networkinsight-cookbook/manuscript/ch-9-search-engine.md

 {id: ch-search}
 # Using the Search Engine
-**This chapter was authored by Rohit Reja, Senior Staff Engineer on Network Insight.
-He was part of the original ArkinNet team.**
+**This chapter was authored by Rohit Reja, Senior Staff Engineer on Network Insight.**
 Edited by: Martijn Smit

 vRealize Network Insight provides a datacenter semantics aware search engine to find objects of interest based on their configuration quickly.
 This search engine sits on top of a highly scalable Elastic Search cluster, and it can provide rich insights into sophisticated virtual and physical data center compute and network fabric.